sunpy/ablog/docs/index.rst

      :category: Manual
      :reverse:

-For ABlog documentation, this converts to the following list of links that you can follow to learn more about configuring and using ABlog:
+For ABlog documentation, this converts to the following where you can find more about configuring and using ABlog:

   * `Posting and Listing <http://ablog.readthedocs.org/manual/posting-and-listing/>`_
   * `ABlog Configuration Options <http://ablog.readthedocs.org/manual/ablog-configuration-options/>`_